oracle/weblogic-kubernetes-operator/site/developer.md

 Configure the IDE to run the class `oracle.kubernetes.operator.Main`.

 You may need to create a directory called `/operator` on your machine.
-Please be aware that the *operator* code is targeted to Linux, and although it will run fine on macOS, it will probably not run on other operating systems.
-If you develop on another operating system, you should deploy the operator to a Kubernetes *cluster* and use remote debugging instead.
+Please be aware that the operator code is targeted to Linux, and although it will run fine on macOS, it will probably not run on other operating systems.
+If you develop on another operating system, you should deploy the operator to a Kubernetes cluster and use remote debugging instead.

 ## Running the operator in a Kubernetes cluster

-To run the *operator* in a Kubernetes *cluster*, you need to build the Docker image and then deploy it to your *cluster*.
+To run the operator in a Kubernetes cluster, you need to build the Docker image and then deploy it to your cluster.

 After you have run the build (that is, `mvn clean install`), create the Docker image as follows: